Soldier’s sham marriage conviction exposes immigration fraud ring in military

 Sham marriages aren’t the only immigration-related legal entanglement for members of the military.

-June saw several instances of active-duty troops arrested on charges of smuggling illegal immigrants.
+June saw several instances of active-duty troops arrested on charges of smuggling undocumented immigrants.

-In Texas, two soldiers were nabbed at a Border Patrol checkpoint.
+In Texas, two soldiers were caught at a Border Patrol checkpoint.
 Agents said they found two Mexican nationals crammed inside the trunk of the soldiers’ sedan.
 The soldiers said the smuggler who recruited them to drive specifically told them to wear their uniforms, figuring agents would be less likely to scrutinize the car of American troops, according to court documents.

-Just days after the Texas arrest, agents in California nabbed a Marine stationed at Camp Pendleton after spotting him driving two illegal immigrants from Mexico.
+Just days after the Texas arrest, agents in California caught a Marine stationed at Camp Pendleton after spotting him driving two undocumented immigrants from Mexico.

 He is the latest in a string of more than two dozen Marines at Camp Pendleton whom authorities have connected with smuggling.